in-the-keyhole/khs-convo/docs/twilio.md

 KHS{Convo} will send SMS messages using the Twilio node.js client.

-To point KHS{Convo} to your `twilio account`, you will need to configure the `twilio` configuration properties in the `server/config/index.js`, as shown below.
+To point KHS{Convo} to your `twilio account`, you will need to configure the `twilio` configuration properties in the `server/config/index.js`, Add the twilio configuration properties as shown below.

      ...
      twilio: {